Demon Princes: Publication history

 The first three books in the series appeared in 1964-67 and were published in both hard cover and mass-market paperback editions under the Berkley Medallion imprint.
-There was a 12-year gap before the last two appeared in 1979 and 1981 and published as individual volumes in limited editions of 700 copies each by Underwood-Miller in 1981.
+There was a 12-year gap before the last two appeared as paperbacks in 1979 and 1981.
+They were also published in limited hardback editions of 700 copies each by Underwood-Miller in 1981.
 The collected books were published as a limited edition set, The Demon Princes, in 1997.
 The Demon Princes books were republished by Spatterlight Press in 2016 as paperback volumes using the author-preferred text from the Vance Integral Edition.

 Reception

 Dave Langford reviewed Star King for White Dwarf #99, and stated that "The revenge plot is banal in the extreme, but the pace is headlong and it's impossible not to admire the backdrop."
 Arthur Jean Cox reviewed Star King in the August 1964 issue of Riverside Quarterly.

 Greg Costikyan reviewed The Face in Ares Magazine #1.
 Costikyan commented that "All in all, The Face is an intriguing and well-plotted adventure in Vance's usual strange style.
 It is also considerably more expert and cleanly written than most of Vance's other work; apparently, Vance is still refining his style and sharpening his abilities.
 The Face is well worth reading, especially if you can get hold of the previous three novels in the 'Demon Princes' series."